Compare life insurance quotes instantly.

-All life insurance policies have some type of underwriting guidelines that must be met in order to qualify for coverage.
+All life policies have some type of underwriting guidelines that must be met in order to qualify for coverage.

 Underwriting is used by insurance companies to assessing the risk of the applicant, as well as to better ensure that the life insurance quote that is charged for the coverage is in proportion to the risk that the insurance carrier is taking on.

 There are two types of underwriting on life insurance policies.
 Full underwriting and simplified underwriting.

 A policy that is fully underwritten will require the applicant to take a medical exam in order to better determine his or her health condition.
 This exam includes providing a blood and urine sample for testing.
 The applicant does not have to pay for this medical exam.

 In addition, the applicant will also have to fill out an application for coverage, which requires answering health and medical questions, as well as provide information about any medications that they are taking.

 Approval is then based upon the answers to these questions, the medical exam results, and various other information, such as an RX report (that provides more detail on prescription medications), a report from the Medical Information Bureau (MIB), and a motor vehicle report.

-Depending on the insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life insurance policy.
+Depending on the insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life policy.

 Simplified Issue Underwriting

-A life insurance policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
+A policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
 However, no medical exam will be required.

 The underwriting decision is determined by the answers to the questions on the application, as well as by the information that is on the RX report, MIB report, and motor vehicle report.